 Changing Security Policy for macOS to allow third party extensions:

 - Turn your Mac back on, but keep holding the power button past the startup chime and Apple logo until you see a boot option selection screen:

 - Choose Options, click on 'Continue', and enter your password if prompted to do so.

 - From the menu at the top of the screen, choose Utilities -> Startup Security Utility:

 - After selecting your primary hard disk, click on the button labeled 'Security Policy...'

-(If you have more than one copy of macOS installed, you will see more than one option as in the example below, otherwise there will only be one option.)
+(If you have more than one copy of macOS installed, you may see more than one disk)

 - Toggle the Reduced Security-mode and the Allow user management of kernel extensions from identified developers-options, then click 'OK'.